gulpworkflow/static-starter/README.md

-# Starter source code for a static site
+# Static Site source for [Gulp Workflow](https://github.com/ripe-gulp-workflow/gulp-workflow)
 *More Documentation to be added*

 ## Installing a new project